 Place most of your weight on your extended left leg and draw your right knee up towards your chest.
 Turn your right knee out as you bring the sole of your right foot to the inner thigh or calf of your left leg.
 Press the sole of your foot and your inner thigh together.
 Steady your gaze and connect with your breathing.
 Press your palms together in prayer position at your heart, and then reach them up and over your head.
 Extend a line of energy out through the crown of your head down through the center of your body.
 Hold the pose for five to ten breaths and then repeat on your right side.
 Balance poses help us with patience and mental focus.

 Waiting for Asparagus

 Growing asparagus in my garden has been an exercise in patience.
 This perennial plant takes three years to produce.
-Once asparagus finally grows though it’s a big payoff and will produce for twenty years or more.
-So I highly recommend planting asparagus because it’s definitely worth the wait.
-This green vegetable is loaded with fiber, folate, vitamins A, C, E and K, as well as chromium, a trace mineral that enhances the ability of insulin to transport glucose from the bloodstream into cells.
+That being said, once asparagus finally grows, it’s a big payoff and will produce for twenty years or more.
+So, I highly recommend planting asparagus because it’s definitely worth the wait.
+This green vegetable is loaded with fiber, folate, vitamin A, vitamin C, vitamin E, and vitamin K, as well as chromium, a trace mineral that enhances the ability of insulin to transport glucose from the bloodstream into cells.
 It’s also a delicious snack.

 Wash & trim off the ends of 10-15 asparagus stems.